Obsolete: The Education Wake-Up Call

 Sarah Kissane is a writer, mother, and truth-teller creating work that challenges the stories we’ve inherited — and invites us to imagine something radically more human.

-Her lived experience — navigating motherhood, business ownership, and the pursuit of balance — shapes everything she writes.
 After writing The Special Two — a private tribute to her son — Obsolete became her first public-facing work: a bold invitation to reimagine the future we’re building.

 I’ve always known I was meant to write.
 Not to fill silence, but to say something that mattered.
 The stories waited until I had something true to say — something shaped by motherhood, sharpened by clarity, and softened by love.
 I write because stories shape us.
 Because the ones we tell — and the ones we refuse to accept — become the future we hand to our children.